tfasz/openvpn-container/Readme.md

 # OpenVPN Docker Container

 An OpenVPN server in a Docker container with regular updates and secure defaults.

+While [Wireguard](https://www.wireguard.com/) has become a great replacement, there are still a number of networks which block its use while OpenVPN on TCP/443 works fine.

 ## Links